Boot-Team-7/project_1_materials/README.md

 ## **Question 3)** How have rent prices changed per state YoY? (% Increase)

-Since we want to ensure that Paul moves to an affordable state, we analyzed how rent prices had increased YoY (2020 vs. 2021) for 1 bedrooms across each of the states.
+Since we want to ensure that Paul moves to an affordable state, we analyzed how rent prices had changed YoY (2020 vs. 2021) for 1 bedrooms across each of the states.
 We visualized this using a bar plot:

 ![image](/Consolidated_new/Screenshots/Screenshot%203.png)